A Beginner’s Guide to Extrusion

 What is an example of extrusion?

 An example of products that have been extruded is aluminum cans.
-In this process, a cylindrical billet of aluminum is heated to a specific temperature and then forced through a die to create a can with a uniform cross-sectional profile.
+In this process, a cylindrical billet of aluminum is heated to a specific temperature.
+It is then forced through a die to create a can with a uniform cross-sectional profile.
 This method is also used to manufacture a variety of other products, such as pasta, pipes, window panes, gears, snack foods, railings, shower stalls, and windshield wipers, all of which are formed by extruding material through a die to achieve a specific shape.

 What is direct extrusion used for?